Yu-Luo2/Yu-94870-portfolio/README.md

 [This is GitHub final project page](/Github_final_project_page_Yu_Luo.md)

-This is a link to my final data story: <script src="https://embed.shorthand.com/embed_9.js"></script>
+This is a link to my final data story: https://carnegiemellon.shorthandstories.com/--co2-emissions-brings-economic-growth-to-china--at-the-cost-of--global-warming/index.html
-<div data-shorthand-embed="carnegiemellon.shorthandstories.com/--co2-emissions-brings-economic-growth-to-china--at-the-cost-of--global-warming/"><h1>

-CO2 Emissions Brings Economic Growth To China, At The Cost of Global Warming</h1><p>

-By Yu Luo</p></div>